Spy scandal: Germany faces tough questions from allies – DW – 03/04/2024

 "The opposition has every right to call for committees of inquiry.
 Nevertheless, we should first wait for the investigations and explanations from the public prosecutor, the Bundeswehr and its services," Rolf Mützenich, who leads the SPD parliamentary group, told the DPA news agency on Sunday.

-Scholz has so far called the matter "very serious," and has promised to get to the bottom of it.
+Scholz has called the matter "very serious" and promised to get to the bottom of it.
 His defense minister, Boris Pistorius, warned on Sunday that the release of the audio file, which included a discussion of tactical aspects of the German-made Taurus cruise missile, is part of an "information war that Putin is waging."

 "It is a hybrid attack aimed at disinformation, aimed at division, aimed at undermining our unity," he told reporters.